HHallb/HHallb/README.md

 - ⚡ Fun fact: ...
 -->

-The items here are mainly related to my work in computational mechanics and computational materials science at Lund university.
+The items here are mainly related to my work in computational mechanics and computational materials science.
 More information can be found on [my webpage](https://hhallb.github.io/).

 - 🔭 I’m currently working on [pyPFC](), a Python package for Phase Field Crystal (PFC) simulations.